-COPD is an umbrella term for disorders that are defined as _______.
-This includes; emphysema, chronic bronchitis, and chronic asthma.
+COPD is an umbrella term for disorders characterised by a limitation in airflow into the lungs due to an inflammatory response.
+This includes emphysema, chronic bronchitis, and chronic asthma.

 Generally caused by chronic exposure to an airborn irritant such as smoke or air pollution.
 This leads to inflammation in the airway and alveoli of the lungs.
+This is thought to be mediated by an increase in protease activity and a decrease in antiprotease activity (esp α1 -antitrypsin) from the neutrophils in the lungs.
+Neuropeptides and reduced levels of vascular endothelial growth factor may also contribute to apoptotic destruction of lung parenchyma.
 Over many years, this can lead to damage and breakdown of the lung tissue.

 In chronic bronchitis, this damage involves a hypersecretion of mucus into the bronchial passage, which comes with an increased risk and frequency of infection.

-In emphysema, ekastin breaks down, resulting in damage to the alveolar septa and a loss of elastic recoil of the bronchial walls.
+In emphysema, elastin breaks down, resulting in damage to the alveolar septa and a loss of elastic recoil of the bronchial walls.

 In both conditions, the end result is a reduction in epithelial tissue, reduced gas exchange, and trapped air in the lungs.